 You are currently viewing the VRE as an anonymous user which means you might not see everything that you looking for.
 If you have an account, please sign in using the link in the menu bar.

 THIS MODULE IS NOW CLOSED FOR PRE-REGISTRATION

-Hello and welcome to the pre-registration page for the Advanced Image Elicitation Training Methods module on the future of image-elicitation methods.
+Hello and welcome to the registration page for the Advanced Image Elicitation Training Methods module on participation.

 The module will take approximately 13 hours of study, and will include on-line synchronous and asynchronous work as well as offline independent study.